J. PURCHASING & PROCUREMENT

 Goods & Services Requiring a Purchase Order and How to get a PO

 The following types of goods and service providers require a Purchase Order prior to commencing work: graphic designers, video editors, photographers, leasing/rentals, software/licensing, translators and interpreters on campus, catering on campus, business and strategic consultants, general research, printing over $2,500 by vendors other than CU Print Services, and promotional merchandise.
-Departments are strongly encouraged to use Columbia promotional vendors which are licensed to use Columbia trademarks in the manufacture of emblematic products.
+Departments must use Columbia promotional vendors which are licensed to use Columbia trademarks in the manufacture of emblematic products.
 Please reference Promotional Purchase for more information.

 Please note that Purchasing can and has in the past rejected Purchase Order requests for work already completed.
 It is very important that work not commence until after the Purchase Order has been approved by Purchasing for this reason.
 Also, please be mindful that consultants must include their travel expenses on the invoice as it is work-related and therefore taxable to them.